 Once fresh air enters the bee, it is distributed through the abdomen, thorax, and head via the tracheal system.
-To discard old air, the bee contracts its abdomen muscles and forces it from the tracheal sacs.
+The bee discards old air by contracting its abdomen muscles, forcing it from the tracheal sacs.
 The used air is finally released from the bee through the spiracles.

 - Bees do not have lungs, nostrils, or gills.